REACHING - TRAINING - BUILDING

 The next step in motorcycle ministry is a core of committed riders called to ministry to bikers, willing to become informed in the rules and protocol of the biker world and ready to do what ever it takes to bring unsaved bikers to a relationship with Jesus.
 These individuals may be interested in becoming a part of HonorBound Motorcycle Ministry.

-This is when you should contact one of the National Leadership Team.
+This is when you should read the Operations Manual on this site and contact one of the National Leadership Team.

 They are the ones that can guide you in the process and help insure that you are prepared to take this next step.
 You can find their contact information here: